certbot/certbot/docs/using.rst

    ./certbot-auto

-.. hint:: During the beta phase, the Let's Encrypt servers enforce strict rate limits on the number of certificates issued for one domain.
+.. hint:: The Let's Encrypt servers enforce rate limits on the number of certificates issued for one domain.
 It is recommended to initially use the test server via `--test-cert` until you get the desired certificates.